Kmaina32/Apex-Staffing/README.md

-# Global Talent Bridge
+# Apex Staffing Group

-This is a Next.js application for Global Talent Bridge, a platform to connect workers with international job opportunities.
+This is a Next.js application for Apex Staffing Group, a platform to connect workers with international job opportunities.

 To get started, take a look at `src/app/page.tsx`.